 Prior knowledge in science lessons

-If science teachers don’t activate and take account of prior knowledge at the start of a lesson or topic:
+If science teachers don’t activate and take account of students’ prior knowledge at the start of a lesson or topic:

-- we risk boring those students who already have some understanding
+• We risk boring those students who already have some understanding.

-- we remove the opportunity to practise retrieval – an important part of memory making
+• We remove the opportunity to practise retrieval – an important part of memory making.

-- we also remove the opportunity for identifying and addressing student misconceptions.
+• We remove the opportunity for identifying and addressing student misconceptions.

-The task of trying to find out what 30 students already think is not an easy one!
-It’s actually impossible.
-But, we can gain an impression of the collective prior knowledge of the class, which we can then use to teach responsively, both in the current lesson and upcoming lessons.
-For example, if teaching evolution to Yr9, we might want to know what students can remember about competition, variation, reproduction and Darwin.
-We may also want to know what other experiences students are bringing to the classroom e.g. some may have watched Jurassic Park or even visited the Galapagos Islands.
-All of this information can be used to adapt the current lesson (e.g. students don’t know the term variation so let’s teach this using the white board) over future lessons (students are saying that we evolved from apes – let’s plan an activity around common ancestors next lesson).
+For example, if teaching evolution to Year 9, you might want to find out what students can remember about competition, variation, reproduction and Darwin.
+You may also want to know what other experiences students are bringing to the classroom e.g. some may have watched Jurassic Park or even visited the Galapagos Islands.
+All of this information can then be used to adapt the current lesson (e.g. students don’t know the term variation so let’s teach this using the whiteboard) over future lessons (students are saying that we evolved from chimps so let’s plan an activity around common ancestors for the next lesson).

-Below are some strategies that I have found useful to explore and activate prior knowledge at the start of a lesson or topic.
+Below are some strategies that I have found useful to explore and activate prior knowledge at the start of a science lesson or topic.

 What do I, my partner and class already know?